autobrr/autobrr.com/docs/configuration/irc.md

 ## Introduction to IRC

+*Internet Relay Chat (IRC) is a text-based chat system for instant messaging.
+IRC is designed for group communication in discussion forums, called channels, but also allows one-on-one communication via private messages as well as chat and data transfer, including file sharing.*

+### Grouping nicks

 It is recommended to set up autobrr with a grouped irc-nick since you might want to talk in the other channels in a separate irc-client while autobrr monitors the announce-channels.

 The best way to do this is to first start up your favourite irc client.